Irish Bacon and Cabbage

 Braised Steak and Onions in Guinness

-Porter, which is a weaker beer although darker in color than Guinness was
+Porter, which is a weaker beer although darker in color than Guinness

-would be delicious served with Champ.
-Recipe courtesy of Guinness Canada Ltd.
+flavor.
+This dish would be delicious served with Champ.
+Recipe courtesy

 1 lb. braising steak, cut into 4 pieces